Richardaeld/Fat_Racoon_Kitchen/README.md

     + The solution used was to use a Bootstrap navigation bar.

 ## Current Bugs
++ Social links (on footer):
-+ Social links on footer have a repetitive triggering bug.
+    + Have a repetitive triggering bug.
 They use JS mouseenter to trigger and trigger improperly due to multiple CSS layers and a margin.
         + Multiple attempts have been made to limit event bubbling but no real solution could be found.
             + These attempts have including changing the type of event the trigger uses to stopPropagation().
+    + The animation for social links does not function properly on Safari.
+The start of the animation is scewed compared to all other browsers tested.
-+ Safari browser Bugs
++ Safari browser Bugs:
     + When safari decides sticky-note-right's height is to large the box shadow of its :before has a layer error and overlaps the content of sticky-note-right.
 + Sticky Note shadow - depending on the magnification used (with a range of 50% - 200%) the :before shadow used will show bad UX.
     + A damage control fix was used to help reduce this occurrence